PauDK/PauDK/README.md

-# 👋 Hello
+# 👋 Hello & Welcome!

-Welcome!
-I'm Pau, a Georgia Tech MS Analytics student and a Data Science Intern at Stitch Fix.
+I'm Pau a Georgia Tech MS Analytics student and a Data Science Intern at Stitch Fix.